-Please save everything you write for this class: all drafts, reflective writing, scribbles, handouts, logs, assignments, etc. Keep the original paper copy if possible (not just the ecopy on disk).
-This will make assembling your portfolio in May much easier!
+Please save everything you write for this class: all drafts, reflective writing, scribbles, assignments, etc. This will make assembling your portfolio in May much easier!

 English 615: The Assignments

 Notes about assignment "grades": This is a workshop-based class with a strong portfolio component.
 You will receive very few formal "grades" on your written assignments, though you will receive a profusion of evaluative and supportive comments from me and your peers.
 Nearly all students who keep up and complete the assignment steps earn an A for the course.
 If at any point you are concerned about your letter-grade-standing for an assignment or overall, please come see me to discuss it.